OA and Environmental Impact Assessment

 Impact linkage: Connecting residual flow accounts to ecosystem condition accounts to assess how pollution loads affect ecosystem state.
 For example, if condition accounts show declining dissolved oxygen in a coastal zone while physical flow accounts show increasing nutrient loads, this establishes an empirical pressure-state relationship that can inform EIA predictions for projects that would add nutrient loads.

-The FDES organizes environmental statistics relevant to residuals into Component 3, covering emissions to air (3.1), wastewater generation and management (3.2), waste generation and management (3.3), and release of chemical substances (3.4)[20].
-These statistics, organized within the FDES framework, provide source data for compiling SEEA physical flow accounts.
+The FDES organizes environmental statistics relevant to residuals into Component 3, covering emissions to air (3.1), wastewater generation and management (3.2), waste generation and management (3.3), and release of chemical substances (3.4)[19].
+These statistics provide source data for compiling SEEA physical flow accounts.

 For EIA application, integration of Ocean Accounts enables a five-step pollution assessment framework: